Souheib Dhaflaoui: Loan to Helsingør

-On 31 August 2016 it was confirmed, that Danish 1st Division-side, FC Helsingør, had signed Dhaflaoui on a loan.
+On 31 August 2016 it was confirmed, that Danish 1st Division side, FC Helsingør, had signed Dhaflaoui on loan.
 He got shirt number 27.

 He played 8 league matches in the Danish 1st Division before leaving the club on 31 December 2016.

 Back at Nordsjælland

-After his loan stay at FC Helsingør, FCN announced on 7 January 2017, that Dhaflaoui together with one of his teammates, went on a trial in the United States at a four-day annual showcase called 'Super Draft' in the MLS Combine, trying to gain a contract in the Major League Soccer.
+After his loan spell at FC Helsingør, Nordsjælland announced on 7 January 2017, that Dhaflaoui together with one of his teammates, was going on a trial in the United States at a four-day annual showcase called 'Super Draft' in the MLS Combine, trying to gain a contract in the Major League Soccer.

-Dhaflaoui didn't play a single match after his return from his loan stay, and was only in the squad for one league match, where he sat on the bench the whole game.
+Dhaflaoui didn't play a single match after his return from his loan spell at Helsingør, and was only in the match-squad for one league game.
 FC Nordsjælland confirmed on 30 May 2017, that Dhaflaoui's contract wouldn't be extended and he would leave the club at the end of it, which was on 1 July 2017.